Why Does Cognitive Behavioral Therapy Work?

-As I said in an earlier post, modern cognitive-behavioral treatments weren’t available just a few decades ago.
-Early versions of behavior therapy were developed in the 1950s and ‘60s, with refinements of the treatments continuing into the present.
+Modern cognitive-behavioral treatments weren’t available just a few decades ago.
+Early versions of behavior therapy were developed in the 1950s and '60s, with refinements of the treatments continuing into the present.
 Aaron Beck wrote his groundbreaking book on cognitive therapy for depression in 1979.
-Sixty years ago there was no Association for Behavioral and Cognitive Therapies, the leading professional group for CBT clinicians and researchers.
+Sixty years ago the Association for Behavioral and Cognitive Therapies, the leading professional group for CBT clinicians and researchers, didn't exist.

 Thanks to the development of these treatment programs, countless women, men, and children have been able to reclaim their lives.

 At the same time, the principles of CBT are hardly new.
 At least since the time of Greek philosopher Epictetus nearly 2000 years ago we've known that "People are not disturbed by things but by the view they take of them."
 Is that idea any different from 20th-century cognitive therapy?

 Long before Emerson said to "Always do what you are afraid to do," humans have known that the best way to overcome our fears is to face them.